parasitid/bhikers.club/README.md

 - ❌ **Enhance GPX** – *Coming soon!*
 - ❌ **Recommand places to the club** – *Coming soon!*

+## 🛠 Work in Progress
+The **Bhikers Club** app is currently in development and is not yet available in app stores.
+Stay tuned for updates and the official release!

+## 🆘 Help Wanted!
+We are currently seeking help to build and test the iOS version of the app.
+If you are an experienced iOS developer and would like to contribute, please reach out!

 ## 📜 Manifestos
 - 🚴 [Bhikers Club Good Fellow Manifesto](src/resources/manifestos/BHIKERS_CLUB_GOOD_FELLOW.en.md)
 - 📱 [The Frugal App Manifesto](src/resources/manifestos/FRUGALAPP_MANIFESTO.en.md)